MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/microsoft-edge-devtools-extension.md

 <!-- ====================================================================== -->
-## Application Tool integration
+## Application tool integration

-The **Application Tool** allows you to inspect the various parts of your application.
+The **Application tool** allows you to inspect the various parts of your application.

 ![The Application tool inside the Edge DevTools for Visual Studio Code extension](media/edge-extension-application-tool.png)